clickingbuttons/datetime/README.md

 - [ ] Leap seconds

 ## Why yet another date time library?
-- There are uses for different year, subsecond precisions, and time offset precision.
+- There are uses for different precisions for years, subseconds, and UTC offsets.
 - There are uses for different epochs.

 [^1]: Epoch conversion implemented using [Euclidean Affine Functions by Cassio and Neri.](https://arxiv.org/pdf/2102.06959)